 Ask the Expert

 Note: This section provides general information only and should not be construed as medical advice or diagnosis.
 It is meant as an additional resource for people interested in learning more about chronic sinusitis.
-The information presented in these pages are not intended to replace the care of your own physician.
-Before you make any decisions about treatment options, you should consult your physician or other qualified medical professionals.
+The information presented in these pages is not intended to replace the care of your own physician.
+Before you make any decisions about treatment options, you should consult your physician or other qualified medical professionals..

 Submit a Question